eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

              * MySQL, making sure to close each resource when you're

-             * finished with it, which allows the connection pool
+             * finished with it, which permits the connection pool

              * resources to be recovered as quickly as possible */